tekknolagi/isdt/lecture-notes/2-vcs.md

 exist: it will tell you about them in `git status`, but it won't include them in commits, meaning it won't track their history.

-To verify this, take a look at the `.git/` directory again and observe nothing has changed: no new objects are present, nor have any of the files--`config`, `description`, `HEAD`, or `info/exclude`--been altered.
+To verify this, take a look at the `.git/` directory again and observe that nothing has changed: no new objects are present, nor have any of the files---`config`, `description`, `HEAD`, or `info/exclude`---been altered.

-To track an untracked file, you can use the *git add* subcommand:
+To track an untracked file, use the *git add* subcommand:

 ```
+$ git add myfile
 $ git status
 On branch main